Azure-Samples/active-directory-javascript-nodejs-webapi-v2/README.md

 	```
 	npm install && npm update
 	```
 5. Run the Web API!
-By default it will run on `http://localhost:5000`.
+By default it will run on `http://localhost:5000`

 	```
 	node index.js
 	```

+## Next Steps
+The `/hello` endpoint in this sample is protected so an authorized request to it requires an access token issued by Azure AD v2.0 in the header.
+You can [register your app](https://apps.dev.microsoft.com) and make authorized requests to this web API.

 ## Questions & Issues